-Content Access and Ownership
+Content Permissions and Ownership

 In Tableau Online, you set content permissions to specify who is allowed to work with which content resources on a particular site.